meselhy/scheduler/README.md

 - Priority Scheduling
 - Round-Robin Scheduling

-The current version is only showing results for First Come, First Served Scheduling, so stay tuned for the others.
+The current version is only showing results for First Come First Served Scheduling & Round Robin Scheduling, so stay tuned for the others.

 First you should compile the CPP file to be able to run it, to do so use this command line : g++ cpu_simulator.cpp -o schedular